 In the past, the best way for online stores to grow was to spend heavily on paid advertising.
 The thinking: get your brand in front of an audience, and sales will just… happen.

-Before you dedicate an enormous growth budget to paid customer acquisition, read our tips for more sustainable, customer-centric tips to grow your online store.
+Before you dedicate an enormous growth budget to paid customer acquisition, read our guide for more sustainable, customer-centric tips to grow your online store.

 1. Determine KPIs, and reverse engineer your strategy from those metrics

 You can’t really develop an ecommerce growth strategy without knowing how to know what needs improvement.
 Without solid key performance indications (KPIs) as a benchmark (and a signal on where to improve), your growth strategy will be little more than guesswork.
 Pause on the “growth hacking” until you have solid data.